Python

 client.admin.delete_instance(instance_id)Error handling

 Section titled “Error handling”All errors raise XmemoryAPIError.
-The exception carries an optional .status attribute with the HTTP status code.
+The exception carries an optional .status (HTTP status code), .code (structured error code, when the server returned one), and .details.

 from xmemory import XmemoryAPIError, XmemoryHealthCheckError